 - Maturity - Plants need to reach a certain maturity in order to reproduce through seed.
 For a rhubarb plant, that maturity comes a few years after it is planted.
 The older a rhubarb plant is, the more the rhubarb goes to seed.

-- Heat – Rhubarb plants grow best in cooler temperatures.
-If you have an unusually warm spring, this can cause a rhubarb to start flowering.
+- Heat - Rhubarb plants grow best in cooler temperatures.
+An unusually warm spring can cause a rhubarb to start flowering.

 How to Keep Rhubarb from Going to Seed

 In order to keep rhubarb from bolting, you need to decide why it is flowering.
 If it is flowering due to variety, you can consider getting a more modern variety that has been bred to flower less often.
 But, keep in mind that flowering rhubarb is really more of an annoyance and does not ruin the plant.
 If you have an established rhubarb clump that is several years old, you can consider dividing the clump.
 This essentially turns back the clock on the plant's maturity and will help reduce rhubarb flowering.
 If you are expecting a warm spell, consider mulching around the plant to help keep the roots cool.
 Also, make sure that your rhubarb is as stress free as possible.
 Watering during dry spells, regular fertilizing and keeping an eye out for and quickly treating pests and disease will greatly reduce the amount of flowering.